unconed/TermKit/Node-API.md

 get('key', 'parameter');
 ```

 To handle headers on dataIn, you can use the built-in `reader.js`.
-To use it, create a helper object with a begin, data and end method.
+To use it, create a handler object with a begin, data and end method.
 The reader will invoke each method as needed.

 ```
+var handler = { ... };

-// Attach reader to dataIn pipe. var pipe = new reader.reader(pipes.dataIn, function () { return handler; },
+// Attach reader to dataIn pipe. var pipe = new reader.reader(pipes.dataIn, function (headers) {
+    // Inspect headers, return appropriate handler
+    return handler;
+  },
   function () {
+    // Pipe was closed
     exit(true);
   });
 ```